paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Liquorice tags page](/images/hugo_themes/liquorice_tags.png)](/images/hugo_themes/liquorice_tags.png)

-The same minimalism, but a little overhelming this time — what is enough for the main page, is not enough for tags page (e.g. information about how "big" the tag is is missing).
+The same minimalism, but a little overwhelming this time — what is enough for the main page, is not enough for tags page (e.g. information about how "big" the tag is missing).
 Posts list missing tags, which is pretty important when you don't show post summary.

 ### Single page

 [![Liquorice single post page](/images/hugo_themes/liquorice_single_post.png)](/images/hugo_themes/liquorice_single_post.png)

 Wide text block shows more text than any other theme in this list.
-Simple text render without anything special about it, black and white palette.
-No related articles and no disqus comments.
+Simple text renders without anything special about it, black and white palette.
+No related articles and no Disqus comments.

 ---